comalle/Testing/README.md

 Likewise, if you delete a key, it becomes unverified.

-So, we are now trying to see if it will actually commit as comalle again.
+So, we are now trying to see if it will actually commit as comalle again, and it seems to only allow you to use the last person to be added.